Mac Musings

 Mac OS 7.7 8.0

-In retrospect, Mac OS 8 (released in July 1997) wasn't as big a change as 7.6 had been.
-It was originally going to be called Mac OS 7.7, but Steve Jobs saw the opportunity to cut off the clones, which only had licenses for Mac OS 7.x.
-Hence a fairly minor revision given such a big number change.
+In retrospect, Mac OS 8 (released in July 1997) wasn’t as big a change as 7.6 had been.
+It was originally going to be called Mac OS 7.7, but Steve Jobs saw an opportunity to cut off the clones, which only had licenses for Mac OS 7.x.
+Hence a fairly minor revision was given such a big number change.

 Mac OS 8 finally moved the Finder from the stark black-and-white world into a more colorful one with its Platinum theme, and the Finder became multithreading on PowerPC Macs, which allowed it to do more than one thing at a time (such as copying files while you open windows).
 And just as OS 7.6 had cut of 68000-based Macs, OS 8.0 would not install on 68030-based Macs - although it would run on most of them if you hacked the install.